Troubleshooting issues with Amazon DataSync transfers

 How long does it take DataSync to verify a task I've run?

 By default, DataSync verifies data integrity at the end of a transfer.
-How long verification takes depends on a number of factors, such as the number of files or objects, the total amount of data in the source and destination storage systems, and the performance of these systems.
+How long verification takes depends on a number of factors.
+The number of files or objects, the total amount of data in the source and destination storage systems, and the performance of these systems affect how long verification takes.
 Verification includes an SHA256 checksum on all file content and an exact comparison of all file metadata.

 Action to take

-Unlike DataSync transfers between resources in the same Amazon Web Services account, copying data to an S3 bucket in a different Amazon Web Services account requires some extra steps.
+Unlike DataSync transfers between resources in the same Amazon Web Services account, copying data to an S3 bucket in a different account requires some extra steps.

 Actions to take